uwdata/bayesian-surprise/README.md

 Sample code for computing surprise maps is available in the [Code](Code/) directory.

-An interactive demo of a sample surprise map is available in the [Demo](Demo/) directory.
+An interactive demo of a sample surprise map is available in the [Demo](Demo/) directory, or running in [github pages](https://uwdata.github.io/bayesian-surprise/Demo/).